Moving to Australia from New Zealand?

-The Australia Government First Home Super Saver (FHSS) scheme – lets you withdraw some of your KiwiSaver to help buy your first Australian home.
+The Australia Government First Home Super Saver Scheme (FHSSS) – lets you withdraw some of your KiwiSaver to help buy your first Australian home.

 Yes, you read right… There is quite a history with this, but once again New Zealanders moving to Australia can transfer their KiwiSaver to Australia and use some of it as a deposit for their first home.
-You must meet the criteria set out by the ATO and make sure you set up the right account with the right super fund provider.
+You must meet the criteria the ATO set and ensure you set up the right account with the right super fund provider.

-In short… if you move to Australia, and transfer your KiwiSaver to either First Super or TelstraSuper, you can then withdraw $15,000 (up to $50,00) to help with the purchase of your first home in Australia.
+If you move to Australia, and transfer your KiwiSaver to either First Super or TelstraSuper, you can then withdraw $15,000 (up to $50,00) to help with the purchase of your first home in Australia.
+Properties in New Zealand are not taken into consideration.

 Please note, not all super providers allow you to do this, so please register with either TelstraSuper or First Super and make sure you sign up for the correct super package.

-The ATO says ‘If you transfer an amount into an Australian super fund from a KiwiSaver scheme, the amount will be an eligible contribution (except for certain amounts)’.
-There is no requirement for you to be an Australian citizen, Australian resident or an Australian resident for taxation purposes for the FHSS.
+The ATO says, ‘If you transfer an amount into an Australian super fund from a KiwiSaver scheme, the amount will be an eligible contribution (except for certain amounts)’.
+You are not required to be an Australian citizen, Australian resident or an Australian resident for taxation purposes for the FHSS.

 You’re able to withdraw all your KiwiSaver savings, excluding any NZ Government contributions you’ve received and any funds you had transferred from an Australian-complying superannuation fund.